 What makes triggers so powerful is the fact that it makes the email wait.
 It makes it wait until the criteria match.
 The trigger will launch when these criteria match.

-You have basically created the email you wanted to send.
-All of these emails and their followups are in the queue.
+You have basically created the email campaign you wanted to send.
+All of these emails and their follow-ups are in the queue.
 The trigger is ready.
 But, it is not launched.

-It means that the trigger requires to wait until the right time to leave your mailbox and reach the recipients.
-The creation of the trigger is like a pause that holds the ready to go campaign into your mailbox.
+It means that the trigger requires you to wait until the right time to leave your mailbox and reach the recipients.
+The creation of the trigger is like a pause that holds the ready-to-go campaign in your mailbox.
 You do not need to hit send for each of these campaigns, you have already implemented their dispatch strategy in the shape of the trigger.

 You have done your part.
 Now everything will be automatic.
 Yet, dynamic.
 These emails will be sent themselves when the time is right.
 This time is based on an intelligence defined by you, not right away or all at once.